 The Intel Skylake inside the Surface Pro 4 stays active while the device is put into Sleep Mode, consequently causing a drain in the device’s battery life at the rate of approximately 7-9% an hour.
 It has been a good few months since the Surface Pro 4 (and the Surface Book) was released to the world, and even though Microsoft has noticed and publicly noticed the issue, it has not been able to come up with a viable and official fix.
 Thankfully for users suffering from the issue, a viable (albeit unofficial) fix for this issue has been discovered.

-Go here, scroll down the web page and click on I agree to the terms in the license agreement to begin downloading the Intel graphics driver that will fix the battery consumption during Sleep issue for your Surface Pro 4.
+Click here, to start downloading the Intel graphics driver that will fix the battery consumption during Sleep issue for your Surface Pro 4.

 Once the .zip file for the driver has been downloaded, extract it using an extraction/compression program such as WinRAR.